nickbiso/Keras-Caltech-256/README.md

 # Caltech-256
 Caltech-256 is a challenging set of 257 (including the last category of clutter) object categories containing a total of only 30607 images.
 Furthermore this dataset is imbalanced as seen in the plot below.
 In this exercise I utilized different Neural Network architectures and compare their performance.
-This project took me exactly 1 month because of the scale of the problem and the training and tweaking multiple CNN models most took overnight to train.
+This project took me exactly 1 month because of the scale of the problem and the training and tweaking multiple CNN models that most took overnight to train.

 # Sample Images
 ![alt text](https://github.com/nickbiso/Keras-Caltech-256/blob/master/Sample.png)